 In Colombia, the Foundation for Press Freedom reported 402 attacks on the press documenting the social protests.

 Following Cuba’s largest demonstration in decades on 11 July, the IACHR received reports of violent attacks on the media by police and government supporters and the arrest of at least 10 journalists.

 Restrictions, repression and bans on peaceful protest further undermined freedom of expression in Colombia, Cuba, Mexico, the USA and Venezuela.

 The Colombian government issued measures restricting the movement of transport and people to prevent participation in protests scheduled in various cities on 20 July.
 In Cuba, hundreds of people were detained during the historic protests on 11 July and in October the government banned another march to call for their release.
 Meanwhile, US lawmakers in at least 36 states and at the federal level introduced more than 80 pieces of draft legislation limiting freedom of assembly, with nine states enacting 10 such bills into law.

 Excessive use of force

-Cases of arbitrary detention were reported in the Dominican Republic, Guatemala, Mexico, Nicaragua, Venezuela and at the US Naval Base in Guantánamo Bay.
-In some countries, arbitrary detentions were linked to measures adopted to curb the spread of COVID-19.
+Cases of arbitrary detention were reported in many countries including Colombia, Cuba, Mexico, Nicaragua, Venezuela and at the US Naval Base in Guantánamo Bay.

 Impunity and access to justice